cnoviello/CubeMXImporter/README.md

 The whole procedure is better described [here](http://www.carminenoviello.com/en/2015/11/02/quickly-import-stm32cubemx-project-eclipse-project/)

 CubeMXImporter requires Python 2.7 and `lxml`.
-You can install it using pip:
+Linux and MacOS X users can install it using pip:

 ```
 $ pip install lxml
 ```

+while Windows users can download [this pre-compiled](http://bit.ly/1P4lxSO) package.